Fade BG Image

 "That's right, but my true identity is…!
 The child of a certain Dungeon Core!!"

-Setsuna declared with an unnecessary pose.
-I see, so she is dungeon-related after all— wait, did she just say… child?
+Setsuna struck an unnecessary pose as she declared that.
+I see, so she is dungeon-related after all— wait… child?

 Hold on, can Dungeon Cores reproduce?